kjac/FormEditor/Tutorials/RatingsPartFour.md

 The rest of the *Article* template shouldn't need any updating, as we're reusing the old variable names for the rating data.

 ## Conclusion
 At long last we're done with our rating system!
 Hooray!!
+You may still need to clean up and refactor a few bits for reuse here and there, but you have a solid foundation rolling your out own rating system.

-Hopefully this tutorial has given you an idea of just how versatile Form Editor really is, despite it being just another property editor.
+This tutorial should give you an idea of just how versatile Form Editor really is, despite it being just another property editor.
+Hopefully it will serve as an inspiration to use Form Editor for more than just contact forms :)

+Happy coding!